-To demonstrate the impact of intelligent maintainers, we randomly involve 20% abnormal requests, including the ones with illegal service terms and the ones requesting unavailable resources.
+with illegal service terms and the ones requesting unavailable resources.
 Fig. 16 shows the number of requests that SPs receive and actually serve.
 Due to the lack of node collaboration and request inspection capabilities, miners in the Ethereum-based implementation cannot recognize service details and perceive service information from SPs, and thus cannot stop abnormal requests from being spread.
-Therefore, after 4000 seconds, the gap between the received and served requests in the Ethereum-based implementation widens to 20%, whereas in the layered prototype, the abnormal requests are all intercepted and discarded by intelligent maintainers.
+Therefore, after 4000 s, the gap between the received and served requests in the Ethereum-based implementation widens to 20%, whereas in the layered prototype, the abnormal requests are all intercepted and discarded by intelligent maintainers.